Popper: An NBA season during pandemic needs a big dose of luck

 And to this, all we can say is good luck.

-Really, everyone hopes the NBA can somehow pull off this season after a successful run through the Orlando bubble which stood out as an example of how to manage a way through the pandemic, utilizing science and medicine.
+Really, everyone hopes the NBA somehow can pull off this season after a successful run through the Orlando bubble.
+Last season's restart stood out as an example of how to manage a way through the pandemic, utilizing science and medicine.

 But it’s also hard to ignore that every lesson learned from that seems to have been pushed aside in an effort to get teams back into their arenas and get as close to a complete NBA season on television as possible.

-The bubble is gone, teams instead put in their home arenas and practice facilities (except for the Toronto Raptors, who have at least for the start of the season relocated to Tampa thanks to Canada’s unwillingness to bend the restrictions to help them).
+The bubble is gone.
+Teams are back to their home arenas and practice facilities (except for the Toronto Raptors, who have relocated to Tampa at least for the start of the season, thanks to Canada’s unwillingness to bend the restrictions to help them).

 The notion of a division-weighted schedule was abandoned.
-The 72-game schedule— the first half was just announced which should probably serve as a caution flag for the league’s belief that this will work — includes all of the normal stops with every team visiting every city.
+The 72-game schedule — only the first half was announced, which probably should serve as a caution flag for the league’s belief that this will work — includes all of the normal stops, with every team visiting every city.

-"This season more than ever, COVID and injuries are going to have more effect on playoff seedings or teams making or not making playoffs than ever before," Paul Pierce said on ESPN’s The Jump announcing the schedule. ""I can see that coming.
+"This season more than ever, COVID and injuries are going to have more effect on playoff seedings or teams making or not making playoffs than ever before," Paul Pierce said on ESPN’s The Jump.
+"I can see that coming.
 You’re going to have guys miss three or four games because of COVID and maybe [they’re] one game behind a playoff spot, in position where a guy they really need in their rotation is not going to be there.
 It’s fair game, fair game across the league."

+The promise of a 25% reduction in travel might work on a calculator, but you’d have a hard time explaining that math to some teams right now.

-The league is certainly going to try.
-The 139-page Health and Safety Protocol guide that the league provided to teams covers every possible scenario, explaining not only testing and quarantine rules but details things like media availability, meal planning, car services and sponsorship commitments.
+The league certainly is going to try.
+The 139-page Health and Safety Protocol guide that the league provided to teams covers every possible scenario, explaining not only testing and quarantine rules but factors such as media availability, meal planning, car services and sponsorship commitments.

-But nearly 10% of the players arrived at the team facilities from their homes and tested positive — alarming since they knew that the testing was coming and that figure includes no interaction among the players.
-Will some of those same behaviors that caused them to test positive continue when a team is on the road for a trip stretching more than a week-long, in cities where the CDC rules are flouted and the tightly-guarded bubble doesn’t exist?
+Nearly 10% of the players arrived at the team facilities from their homes and tested positive.
+That's alarming, given that they knew the testing was coming and that figure includes no interaction among the players.
+Will some of those same behaviors that caused them to test positive continue when a team is on the road for a trip stretching more than a week, in cities where the CDC rules are flouted and the tightly guarded bubble doesn’t exist?

-The number of cases, hospitalizations and deaths are all spiking now, far exceeding what was in place when the league shut down March 11 early in the pandemic.
-While everyone hopes for the best, some know better than others the reality.
-It's not just about keeping the players safe, but the older coaches, the officials and executives, the arena employees and fans.
+The number of cases, hospitalizations and deaths are spiking now, far exceeding what was in place when the league shut down March 11 early in the pandemic.
+While everyone hopes for the best, some understand the reality better than others.
+It's not just about keeping the players safe; the older coaches, the officials and executives, the arena employees and the fans have to be considered.
 And maybe just as much, the families of all of those people.

-Karl-Anthony Towns spoke on a Zoom call Friday and the Minnesota Timberwolves center recounted the tragedy he and his family have faced since the league shut down in March.
-He lost his mother to the virus, his father was also ill with it before recovering and he lost other family members.
+The Timberwolves' Karl-Anthony Towns spoke on a Zoom call Friday and recounted the tragedy he and his family have faced since the league shut down in March.
+He lost his mother to the virus, his father was ill with it before recovering and he lost other family members.

 "I've seen a lot of coffins in the last seven months.
 I have a lot of people who have — in my family and my mom's family — gotten COVID.
 I'm the one looking for answers still, trying to find how to keep them healthy.
 It's just a lot of responsibility on me to keep my family well informed and to make all the moves necessary to keep them alive."

-While some just insist the game must go on and business is business, this time seems like it's happening with fingers crossed tightly.
+While some insist the game must go on and that business is business, this time around, it seems as if it's happening with fingers crossed tightly.